tezos/tezos-mirror/docs/introduction/howtoget.rst

 Once the Octez binary packages are installed, they can be set up as services as explained in :doc:`./services`.

+If migrating from Serokell packages you can check out migration documentation :doc:`./serokell`.

 Fedora Octez packages
 ~~~~~~~~~~~~~~~~~~~~~